MachineLearningBCAM/MRCpy/docs/auto_examples/further_examples/plot_upperLower.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 139-143
+GENERATED FROM PYTHON SOURCE LINES 197-201

 Cross test validation
 ~~~~~~~~~~~~~~~~~~~~
 5 fold repeated Stratified Cross validation is performed where each of the
 fold is trained with 80% of the data and then tested with the remaining 20%

 ..
-GENERATED FROM PYTHON SOURCE LINES 143-148
+GENERATED FROM PYTHON SOURCE LINES 201-208

 .. code-block:: default

     n_splits = 5
     n_repeats = 10
-    cv = RepeatedStratifiedKFold(n_splits=n_splits,n_repeats =n_repeats, random_state=1)
+    cv = RepeatedStratifiedKFold(
+        n_splits=n_splits, n_repeats=n_repeats, random_state=1
+    )